 Shop Around for Price

-The first tip that I can give you may seem like it is pretty common sense, but you would be surprised by how many travelers don’t really shop around.
+The first of my tips for infrequent travelers that I can give you may seem like it is pretty common sense, but you would be surprised by how many travelers don’t really shop around.
 They will look for hotels on one booking site, assume that the prices for hotels will be the same or similar on other sites, and then just book the best hotel they see.

 Book Trips During Shoulder Season